 If you choose to host or rehost with Siteground, please use my affiliate link.
 This way I earn a small commission.
 You will not pay extra.

-If you need help moving your website to Siteground, or a new host, I can certainly help.
+If you need help moving your website to Siteground, or any new host, I can certainly help.
 You might want to send me a service inquiry.
-If you choose Siteground, you should be able to have them move your site for free, but you have to ask.

 If your board is highly trafficked (500+ messages per day, with lots of reading) you should consider leasing your own server (dedicated hosting) or at least going with a virtual private server solution.
 As you may expect this can be quite expensive but at least your users are not competing with other domains for access to the same web server.
+Unless you have the necessary technical skills, you should factor in the cost of a system administrator to keep the system up to date as part of your overall costs.
 Most web hosts provide dedicated hosting.
 One example is Rackspace.

 These are generally the steps I follow to rehost.